JaCaLla/CustomTabBar/README.md

-# FlightLiveAcitvity
+# CustomTabBar
-Sample app that shows how to use live activities.
+Sample app that shows how to customize TabBar in SwiftUI.
 This is the basecode for following post [Dynamic Island: iOS Live Activities Guide](https://javios.eu/swift/dynamic-island-ios-live-activities-guide/)

 ## Review
 <img src="media/review.gif" alt="Playground on action" width="300">